attayeb/auto-q/README.md

-                        automatically produced using configuration file -n Number of jobs     Specify the number of jobs to start with [default: 2] -e Sampling depth     sampling depth for diversity analyses [default: 10000] --ml Minimum length   Minimum length of reads kept after merging [default:
+                        automatically produced using configuration file -n Number of jobs     Specify the number of jobs to start with [default: 2] -e Sampling depth     sampling depth for diversity analyses [default: 10000] --remove_intermediate_files
+                        To remove intermediate files, to reduce the disk space --ml Minimum length   Minimum length of reads kept after merging [default:
                         380]
+  --primer-trim-f Primer Trim
+                        length of the forward primer [17] --primer-trim-r Primer Trim
+                        length of the reverse primer [21]

 ```